hamzasari/sample-project-1/README.md

 This project is a `React Web Application`.

-`Typescript` is not requested to implement this project, if it was wanted I could use typescript for this project.
+`Typescript` usage is not requested to implement this project, if it was wanted I could use typescript for this project.

 ## Used technologies